Avaiga/taipy/gui/doc/file_download.md

         <taipy:file_download bypass_preview="False">{content}</taipy:file_download>
         ```

-### automatic download
+### Automatic download

-File content can be downloaded automatically (when the page shows or when the content is set).
+The file content can be downloaded automatically (when the page shows and when the content is set).

 !!! example "Page content"